Update effective: January 2024

 Instead of the usual monthly competition in December, FPC have the End of Year Competition for members.
 This varies to the regular monthly scoring & critique offering a total of 8 awards, which are awarded to the images judged best in each section across the Regular and Advanced categories.

-- Large colour prints
+- Colour prints

 - Monochrome prints